TurkeyMcMac/ev/README.txt

  (__ \/ ::
 ::::::::::

 Ev simulates evolution.

-I'll add more later.
+TODO:
+ * Add a better description
+ * Remove some allocations by allocating large blocks of memory
+ * Remove storage of the same length data across all brains